A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 ₿USD: A Treasury-Backed Digital Currency

 ₿USD is classified as a Treasury-Backed Digital Currency (TBDC).
 The term draws a deliberate structural contrast with Central Bank Digital Currencies.
 A CBDC is issued by an entity that can expand the money supply.
 A TBDC is backed by a finite reserve asset that no issuer can create, expand, or dilute.
 A CBDC is a new form of an old instrument: sovereign-issued money, digitized.
-A TBDC is a genuinely different kind of instrument. ₿USD is the first proposed instrument of this type.
+A TBDC is a genuinely different kind of instrument. ₿USD is designed to meet this standard.

 A CBDC's reserve is government bonds, foreign currency, and central bank liabilities, all of which can be expanded by committee decision.
 A TBDC's reserve is Bitcoin, fixed at 21 million units by protocol, held in on-chain wallets that anyone can audit.
 A CBDC's monetary policy is discretionary: quantitative easing, rate setting, negative rates.
 A TBDC's monetary policy is algorithmic: a coverage ratio formula governs fee reinvestment and reserve thresholds.
 A CBDC can attach programmable restrictions to the holder's money: expiration dates, spending limits and geographic fencing.
-A TBDC carries no spending restrictions.
-The token is a bearer instrument that transfers peer-to-peer.
+A TBDC carries no spending restrictions. ₿USD carries no spending restrictions and transfers peer-to-peer.
 And where a CBDC is designed for complete transaction visibility by the central bank, a TBDC carries data about itself, not its holder.
 The system monitors its own health without monitoring the people inside it.

-The most consequential difference is that the consortium cannot inflate the money supply.
+The most consequential difference is that no issuer can inflate the money supply.
 This is not a policy commitment, but an immutable property of the reserve asset.
 The programmability built into a TBDC serves the holder and the network, not the issuer.
 Section 5 describes this in detail.

 ₿USD targets a $1.00 peg, identical to USDT or USDC.
 The difference is entirely in the collateral.
 When a consumer purchases ₿USD through a participating financial service provider, the issuer, a group of Bitcoin treasury companies operating under a shared governance charter (described in Section 8), buys Bitcoin at the current spot price and deposits it into a dedicated on-chain reserve (Ledger 1).
-One token is minted on the group's shared sidechain.
+The corresponding ₿USD balance is credited on the consortium's federated Bitcoin sidechain, The ₿ridge Network.
 At the moment of issuance, the reserve perfectly backs the outstanding obligation.

-Tokens circulate peer-to-peer on the sidechain without touching the base layer.
+₿USD circulates peer-to-peer on The ₿ridge Network without touching the base layer.
 The Bitcoin reserves sit untouched, appreciating at spot.
 Bitcoin moves only at two points: minting and redemption.
 Everything between is commerce, with no interaction with Bitcoin's settlement layer.

-A second reserve pool, Ledger 2, is drawn from the consortium's existing Bitcoin holdings, capital that is already on their balance sheets.
-This is not emergency funding raised to cover a vulnerability.
-It is a structural commitment of assets the treasury companies already hold.
+A second reserve pool, Ledger 2, provides structural depth beyond the issuance-funded reserves.
+The initial capital comes from the consortium's existing Bitcoin holdings, assets already on their balance sheets, committed to the system as a permanent reinforcement layer.
+Ledger 2 then self-fortifies over time through two channels: surplus BTC transferred from Ledger 1 on every profitable redemption, and fee revenue reinvested into additional Bitcoin.
 Both ledgers sit in publicly addressable wallets on Bitcoin's base layer, verifiable in real time by any observer.
 The proof of reserves is continuous, permissionless and independent of any auditor.

 The architecture is designed so that Ledger 2 is rarely drawn from.
 A holder who wants to exit has three paths.
-The default redemption path delivers Bitcoin directly to the holder's wallet at spot value.
+The default redemption path delivers Bitcoin directly to the holder's wallet at spot value, subject to fees based on each ₿USD's holding period and the system's current reserve depth.
 This draws BTC from Ledger 1 but creates no selling pressure on spot.
 The holder leaves the stablecoin but stays on the Bitcoin network.
 The second path is conversion to the savings product described below, which moves capital from the spending layer to the savings layer at no cost, with no delay, and no reserve action whatsoever.
 No Bitcoin moves.
 The circulating supply simply contracts.
 The third path is fiat redemption: the holder wants dollars.
 This path carries the highest fees and creates direct selling pressure.
-Both BTC-default and fiat redemption draw from reserves, but the system burns the most profitable tokens first (PBP#, Profit Burn Priority), those backed by Bitcoin purchased at the lowest historical prices, the tokens most deeply in surplus.
-Ledger 2 is drawn from only when the most profitable remaining tokens are backed by Bitcoin that has fallen below the $1 obligation.
+Both BTC-default and fiat redemption draw from reserves, but the system burns the most profitable reserve notes first (PBP#, Profit Burn Priority), those backed by Bitcoin purchased at the lowest historical prices, the notes most deeply in surplus.
+Ledger 2 is drawn from only when the most profitable remaining notes are backed by Bitcoin that has fallen below the $1 obligation.

 The friction toward fiat is intentional.
 The architecture is designed to make remaining inside the ecosystem the most attractive option at every decision point.
 A holder who needs to buy something spends ₿USD.
 A holder who wants to grow their money converts to a savings product.
 A holder who wants direct Bitcoin exposure converts to BTC with one action.
 Circulation and savings conversion create no reserve pressure.
-BTC-default redemption draws from reserves but creates no selling pressure.
+BTC-default redemption draws from reserves and carries its own fee gradient, lower than fiat but never zero, while creating no selling pressure.
 The fiat exit carries the highest fees, the most friction, and is the only path that creates selling pressure on spot.
 As the ecosystem matures and more merchants, employers, and service providers operate within it, the question becomes: what exactly would a holder need to exit for?
-The proportion of tokens that ever touch any redemption path declines naturally as the ecosystem becomes self-sufficient.
+The proportion of outstanding ₿USD that ever touches any redemption path declines naturally as the ecosystem becomes self-sufficient.
 This is not a restriction on the holder.
 Every path remains available at all times.
 It is a consequence of building an ecosystem where the internal options are simply better than leaving.

 With that context, the reserve mechanics become clear.
 PBP# (Profit Burn Priority) is the consortium's method for managing reserve health.
 When a redemption occurs, the consortium burns the most profitable ledger entry first because that entry carries the deepest surplus.
 Burning it first means every redemption costs the reserves the least possible amount.
-The surplus Bitcoin that remains after covering the $1 obligation stays in the system, deepening the backstop.
-In a cleanly rising market, PBP# produces the same result as burning the oldest tokens first because the oldest are also the cheapest and most profitable.
-In volatile markets, PBP# outperforms by avoiding Ledger 2 draws on underwater tokens when profitable tokens still exist in the pool.
+Only the BTC needed to cover the $1 obligation leaves Ledger 1.
+The surplus BTC at that position transfers to Ledger 2, deepening the backstop.
+In a cleanly rising market, PBP# produces the same result as burning the oldest reserve notes first because the oldest are also the cheapest and most profitable.
+In volatile markets, PBP# outperforms by avoiding Ledger 2 draws on underwater notes when profitable notes still exist in the pool.
 The advantage is defensive: identical total profit over the life of the system, but structural protection for Ledger 2.
 PBP# operates entirely on the consortium's side.
 The user never interacts with it.

 The demand flywheel compounds this effect.
-As adoption grows, more tokens are minted, more Bitcoin is purchased at spot, and the reserves appreciate.
-The gap between what each token cost to back and what each token returns on redemption widens with every passing day.
-Ledger 1's surplus deepens automatically as spot rises above historical minting prices.
-Ledger 2's depth grows as the consortium reinvests fee revenue into additional Bitcoin by formula.
+As adoption grows, more ₿USD is minted, more Bitcoin is purchased at spot, and the reserves appreciate.
+The gap between what each unit cost to back and what each unit returns on redemption widens with every passing day.
+Ledger 1 holds unrealized surplus on every position that has appreciated since minting.
+Ledger 2's depth grows through two parallel channels: realized surplus transferred from profitable burns under PBP#, and fee revenue that the consortium reinvests into additional Bitcoin by formula.
 The system does not merely tolerate the passage of time.
 It converts time into deeper collateralization.

 The money multiplier in this system is exactly one.
 The consortium does not lend.
 It cannot create credit.
-It cannot expand the token supply beyond the Bitcoin it has purchased and holds.
-The total of all stablecoin tokens plus all savings and capital markets obligations can never exceed the Bitcoin held in reserve.
-Every token in circulation is backed by real Bitcoin on the base layer.
+It cannot expand the supply beyond the Bitcoin it has purchased and holds.
+The total of all stablecoin balances plus all savings and capital markets obligations can never exceed the Bitcoin held in reserve.
+Every dollar of outstanding ₿USD is backed by real Bitcoin on the base layer.
 This is the constraint that makes the architecture fundamentally different from banking: the system cannot grow beyond its reserves, and the reserves are verifiable by anyone at any moment.

 Built into this architecture from the ground up is a suite of defensive mechanisms that govern the fiat exit path.
-The token provenance data described above enables the system to activate these mechanisms autonomously under stress, using data about the tokens and the network, never about individual holders.
+The reserve note provenance data described above enables the system to activate these mechanisms autonomously under stress, using data about the reserve notes and the network, never about individual holders.
 Section 5 describes the full programmability model.
 The specific mechanisms:

 Time-weighted fees make rapid mint-and-redeem cycles prohibitively expensive while leaving ordinary transactions unaffected.
 Volume-triggered escalation activates additional fees automatically when aggregate fiat redemption exceeds defined thresholds.
-Adaptive velocity limits tighten the fiat exit rate during stress events while leaving Bitcoin-default redemption unlimited at all times.
+Adaptive velocity limits tighten the fiat exit rate during stress events.
+Bitcoin-default redemption operates under its own graduated fee and throughput framework, with higher fees and soft limits during the system's early phase that ease automatically as reserve depth grows.
 The system absorbs panic without absorbing outflow.

 The result is that the most dangerous scenario, a coordinated short-plus-redemption attack, has a deeply negative expected return.
-Bitcoin-default redemption neutralizes forced selling.
-Time-weighted fees extract value from freshly minted tokens.
+Bitcoin-default redemption eliminates concentrated forced selling by the consortium.
+Time-weighted fees extract value from freshly minted ₿USD.
 The defensive mechanisms do not make attack impossible.
 They make it economically irrational.
 Under normal conditions, which constitute the vast majority of the system's operational life, every defensive mechanism is dormant.
 Transfers are instant and inexpensive.
 Redemptions are fast.
 The thresholds are public, auditable, and identical for every participant.
 No committee convenes.
 No political negotiation occurs.
 The protocol hardens autonomously when needed and remains invisible when it is not.

 From the user's perspective, none of this is visible.
 They hold a ₿USD balance.
 They spend it, receive it, save it.
-Every token is $1.
+Every unit redeems for $1.
 Fully fungible.
 The reserve machinery operates at the protocol level, ensuring that the architecture grows stronger with every transaction, every day, and every new participant.

 ₿USD is distributed through regulated financial service providers operating within KYC and AML frameworks.
 It provides substantially greater transactional privacy than a CBDC, where surveillance is a design feature, but does not claim the privacy properties of holding Bitcoin directly.